How to Remove a Load Bearing Wall

 The Final Finish

-The easiest way to put an appearance finish on a structural post and beam is to simply wrap all the framing in 1/2″ MDF cut to size.
-The material is cheap and this approach requires very minimal sanding since any noticeable seams can simply be filled with caulk before painting.
+The easiest way to put an appearance finish on a structural post and beam when you remove a load bearing wall is to simply wrap all the framing in 1/2″ MDF cut to size.
+MDF is cheap and easy to work with for finish carpentry.

-But these folks really wanted to highlight the new post and beam as a new visual focus for their new great room space.
-So, they chose to wrap the framing in finish wood that could be stained for a much more dramatic finished look.
+But these folks really wanted to highlight the post and beam as a visual focus for their new great room space.
+So, the clients chose to wrap the framing in finish wood that could be stained for a much more dramatic finished look.

 The cabinet grade pine looked like this after three rounds of sanding to eliminate seams and get the wood prepped for a nice even stain: